 So many people have been catapulted into a #wfh environment without having the adequate physical setup or been able to think through how to effectively separate home and work life.
 This can result in additional stress and tiredness, which impacts the physical body.

-Clinically, over the last 6 months, I’ve had clients mention they are
+Clinically, over the last 6 months, I’ve had clients mention they are:

-- sitting on the sofa working
+- Sitting on the sofa working.

-- at the kitchen work surface
+- At the kitchen work surface.

-- working till 9pm regularly
+- Working till 9pm regularly.

-- using a laptop in bed
+- Using a laptop in bed.

-- using the dining table
+- Using the dining table.

-- not moving from the chair 9-5pm
+- Not moving from the chair 9-5pm.

-- working in their bedroom whilst the other works downstairs in the kitchen
+- Working in their bedroom whilst the other works downstairs in the kitchen.

-In the rush to kit people out to work at home, many employers have potentially overlooked the fact that they retain a duty of care over the wellbeing of their employees.
+In the rush to kit people out to work at home, many employers have potentially overlooked certain aspects.
+They need to remember that they retain a duty of care over the wellbeing of their employees.
 As a business owner myself, making sure the Covid recommendations and infection control was prioritised, possibly to the detriment of the areas of business.
 Yet few will have conducted ergonomic assessments of workstations or issued guidance on how to set up a laptop in a way which can avoid unnecessary strain.